wp-plugins/expresscurate/readme.txt

 == Changelog ==

+= 1.1.6 =
+* Wordpress 3.9 support.

 = 1.1.5 =
-* Some changes to prepare support for Wordpress 3.9
+* Some changes to prepare support for Wordpress 3.9.

 = 1.1.4 =
 * Miscellaneous bug fixes and improvements.